craigchristenson/2CO_VirtueMart2/README.md

 3. Under **Direct Return** select **Header Redirect**.
 4. Enter your **Secret Word**._(Must be the same value entered in your VirtueMart admin.)_
 5. Click **Save Changes**.

+Please feel free to contact 2Checkout directly with any integration questions.